Informasjon er oppdatert av UiT Norges arktiske universitet

 - HIF-3082 Quantitative Methods in Linguistics (10 ECTS)

-In addition, the student can choose between the following two courses in the first semester (Autumn):
+In addition, the student can choose between the following two or three courses in the first semester (Autumn):

 - HIF-3010 Syntax I (10 ECTS), or